Got a question? Ask away!

 Where is it all made?

-Well in Melbourne of course!
+Well in Sydney of course!
 A pack of seasoned ice cream makers, in business for 50 years, put their noggins together with our lactose intolerant Head Honcho Alex to develop the magic recipe for Over The Moo.

 But what about the planet?